 About the Screening

-During the free screening appointment, standard ultrasound procedures are used to screen three potential diseases (Carotid Artery Disease, Abdominal Aortic Aneurysms, and Extremity Artery Disease).
+During the free screening appointment, standard procedures are used to screen three potential diseases (Carotid Artery Disease, Abdominal Aortic Aneurysms, and Extremity Artery Disease).
 The screening lasts approximately 20 minutes and results will be mailed to the patient and their primary care physician within two weeks of the visit.

 We are currently setting up Dare to C.A.R.E. appointments in the following offices: